freedomtowin/data-eng-util/udac-data-eng-final-project-airflow-redshift-etl/README.md

 ## About

 The data sources, for this project, were collected from Google Cloud Platform with BigQuery.
-A data pipeline, two data sources, was create for the Ethereum classic blockchain, i.e., blocks and transactions.
+A data pipeline, with two data sources, was created for the Ethereum classic blockchain, i.e., blocks and transactions.
 All blocks and transactions in 2020 were collected.

 Blocks are batches of transactions with a hash of the previous block in the chain. ...
 This prevents fraud, because one change in any block in history would invalidate all the following blocks as all subsequent hashes would change and everyone running the blockchain would notice.